International Programmes 2025/2026

 Accommodation

-It is still relatively easy to find affordable accommodation in Dresden and Aachen.
-Accommodation is available either via the "Studentenwerk Dresden" in Dresden, the "Studierendenwerk Aachen" in Aachen or on the private market of both cities.
-Rent for a single room in a student residence is approx. 300 to 450 EUR per month.
+It is still relatively easy to find affordable accommodation in Dresden.
+Accommodation is available either via the "Studentenwerk Dresden" or on the private market.
+Rent for a single room in a student residence is approx. 250 EUR per month.

 Private housing can be found online.
 We recommend that you move into a hall of residence at the beginning of your stay in Dresden.
 Subsequently, you can look for a place on the private market or in a shared apartment, which is known as a "Wohngemeinschaft" in German.

 TU Dresden and RWTH Aachen offer plenty of counselling and training within its Career Services to help students with finding professional orientation.
-They offer workshops to equip students with professional skills and aid to optimise your CV.
-Furthermore, they support students networking with potential employers.
+They offer workshops to equip students with professional skills and aid to optimise their CV.
+Furthermore, they support students who want to connect with potential employers.

 Additionally, there are special workshops for international students to get to know the German and Saxon job market and network.